Generated Binary Sequences

 - Even/Odd 1s: Forces mathematical properties useful for parity checking exercises

-- Hex/Decimal Conversion: Shows equivalent representations for educational reference
+- Hex/Decimal Conversion: Shows equivalent representations for educational reference.
+You can find a dedicated tool for this in the random hex code generator.

 - Multiple Sequences: Generates batches for comparative analysis